Edinburgh to the Isle of Skye: how to get there + Travel tips

 Is there a train from Edinburgh to the Isle of Skye?

 No, there is no train on the Isle of Skye.
-If you want to utilize the train system as much as you can, you’ll either need to take a train to Inverness, Fort William, or Mallaig and from there take a bus or a ferry to get the rest of the way.
+If you want to utilize the train system as much as possible, you’ll need to take a train to Inverness, Fort William, or Mallaig and then take a bus or a ferry to get the rest of the way.

 Is it easy to walk to the Fairy Pools on Skye?

-In my opinion, yes, it is easy to walk to the Fairy Pools on Skye.
-When you park in the car lot, there is a dirt path across the road that will take you to the pools.
+It is easy to walk to the Fairy Pools on Skye.
+When you park in the car lot, a dirt path across the road leads to the pools.

 Is Fairy Pools worth visiting?

 Yes, I absolutely think the Fairy Pools are worth visiting!
-It can get a little crowded in the busy summer months, but the landscape is incredibly stunning and well worth a visit.
+It can get a little crowded in the busy summer months, but the landscape is stunning and well worth visiting.

-Can you explore Isle of Skye without a car?
+Can you explore the Isle of Skye without a car?

 Yes, you can explore the Isle of Skye without a car, but you will be much more limited on where you can go and when.
-There is a bus service that will take you around to some of the other towns on Skye, but you may have trouble getting to many of the attractions this way.
+A bus service will take you to some of the other towns on Skye, but you may have trouble getting to many attractions this way.

-If you don’t have a car, I highly recommend you take a tour of the Isle of Skye so you can see the main sites and have a guide to enrich your experience.
+If you don’t have a car, I highly recommend you tour the Isle of Skye so you can see the main sites and have a guide to enrich your experience.

-Conclusion: How to get from Edinburgh to Isle of Skye
+Final thoughts: How to get from Edinburgh to the Isle of Skye

 No matter your budget or number of days to explore, there is an option for you on how to get from Edinburgh to the Isle of Skye.
 From public transportation to renting a car, to taking a tour, to a combination of them all, there is a choice that will work for you!